youdontknowdemo/yamlchop/README.md

 ## What is this?

-So you know the Jekyll static site generator (SSG) in Github called github.io or Github Pages?
+So you know the Jekyll static site generator (SSG) in Github called `github.io` or `Github Pages`?
 It takes a repo with simple text files with YAML front-matter and Markdown content to publish slick low tech-liability HTML pages like so:

     ┌──────────────────────┐          ┌────────────────────────────────┐
     │title: My Blog Post   │          │<html>                          │